ValAug/Advance_AWSVPC_Terraform/README.md

 ![Terraform](https://img.shields.io/badge/-Terraform-000000?style=flat&logo=Terraform)

 # Purpose
-Shows how to use the AWS with Terraform to accomplish the following tasks:
+Shows how to use AWS with Terraform to accomplish the following tasks:

 * Create one or multiple full VPC's with a few configurations
 * Create one or multiple ec2's of any type for a webservice hosting